Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Senior Property Tax Exemption

-Apply: Contact your local township or city assessor’s office.
-Application deadlines typically fall between December 31 and July 31.
+Apply: Contact your local township or city assessor’s office and ask about:

 Michigan Housing Authorities Contact Information